Who We Are

 What We Think

 Culture matters.
 Enjoying artistic and cultural activities can help develop us and liberate us.
 They please the senses, stimulate the mind, arouse our emotions, and inspire us.
 We have a right to freely access the co-created culture that is our common property.
-In our class-divided society, our cultural commons is under threat in many ways, and we need to learn how to defend and enhance it, for the common good.
+In our class-divided society, our cultural commons is under threat in many ways, and we need to learn how to defend it and enhance it, for the common good.

 Culture matters.
 The arts and culture can resist, oppose and overcome constraint, alienation and oppression.
 They can promote awareness, arouse indignation, and envision alternatives.
 Blake's 'mental fight' against the appalling social and political consequences of early capitalism is the same as our cultural struggle now, linked to our economic and political struggle against late capitalism.